LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ### 2. Give all terminating loops a statically determinable upper-bound

-I added the distinction to specify terminating loops.
+I added the distinction to specify terminating loops since explicit non-terminating loops are exempt from this rule.
-The original Power of 10 document says "all loops", but later specifies non-terminating loops are exempt.
+Such non-terminating loops would be a server loop or a process scheduler.
-NASA says there should only be one non-terminating loop per task or thread for receiving and processing.
+Of which NASA says there should only be one per task or thread for receiving and processing.
-Loops like server loops or process schedulers, so an explicit while(true) loop with no exiting.

 This is where the wording I felt was a little confusing in the original Power of 10 document.
-As mentioned, it says all loops should have a "fixed upper bound", but often times you would take the length of something.
+It says all loops should have a "fixed upper bound".
+I suppose this would ideally mean that all array structures would have a defined max bound.
+In most general cases though the length would be found with some method or variable.
-Would you then need to have the length obtained as well as a fixed upper limit in case the length is wrong?
+Since this length obtained is not fixed would you then need to provide a fixed bound as well?
-Something like `for(int i = 0; i < (length of string) && i < (max upper bound); i++){. . .}`?
+Something like `for(int i = 0; i < (length of array) && i < (max upper bound); i++){. . .}`?
 I feel like if that was the intent validation would be better like in rule 7.
 Luckily the JPL Coding Standard clarifies the rule by saying it shall be possible for a static analyzer to affirm a bound.
 This is to say if you can obtain the exact number of iterations as an integer it is okay.
-Some languages prefer a for-each loop style which is fine as long as the length can be known.
+Some languages prefer a for-each loop style which is fine as long as the length can be known and does not change.
 NASA gives a more explicit quote here in the JPL Coding document.
 > "For standard for-loops the loop bound requirement can be satisfied by making sure that the loop's variables are not referenced or modified inside the body of the loop".

-//TEST THESE METHODS JUST IN CASE
-//COME BACK TO THESE THE CONST IS MESSING UP STUFF
 In this linked list example a limit is added since a pointer is not an exact ending.
 ```
-Node* listSearch(const Node* node, int needle){
+Node* listSearch(Node* node, int needle){
     int count = 0;
     while(node != NULL && count++ < MAX_ITERATIONS){
         if(node->value == needle)
-            return (Node*)(node);
+            return node;

         node = node->next;
     }